ariyoamy/LULC_Change_KMeans_RF/README.md

 * **Urban spectral sub-types** K-means reveals an additional cluster, industrial/light-roofed buildings (e.g., schools, depots), missed by RF.
 These have distinct spectral traits (low NIR, high SWIR), adding structural detail without semantic labels.
 RF provides clearer classes but may overlook such intra-urban variation.
 * **Vegetation assignment differs** RF maps more vegetation, likely due to its sensitivity to NDVI-rich mixed pixels in semi-urban areas.
 K-means is stricter, reducing overclassification but risking omission of shaded or sparse vegetation.
 * **Hydrological stability** Both models show <2 % variation in open-water extent.
-* **Change-detection divergence** RF shows +14.1% urban growth; K-means, a −7.8% decline.
-This highlights a trade-off: RF, with its label-driven outputs, offers greater consistency for policy-relevant, categorical classification.
-In contrast, K-means is more reactive to subtle surface changes, like greening front gardens or weathered rooftops, making it more sensitive to spectral drift and better at capturing transitional or ambiguous land cover, though less stable for direct class-to-class comparisons.
+* **Change-detection divergence** RF shows a +14.1 % increase in urban area, while K-means suggests a −7.8 % decrease.
+The RF model, trained on static labels, offers consistency in class definitions but is sensitive at the pixel level, producing more visible red/yellow noise in the change map (Fig. 7).
+K-means, meanwhile, yields smoother maps but greater year-on-year variation in total class areas, due to its sensitivity to spectral drift and threshold shifts.
+This illustrates a trade-off: RF is more stable categorically, K-means spectrally.

 #### 5.3  Limitations
 * **Label dependence (RF)** Sub-classes are collapsed to the labels present in ESA WorldCover.